We believe that having a strong governance framework is crucial to long-term success and resilience through adversity.

 Good governance should help you:

-- Set an optimal investment strategy that takes into account the unique factors affecting your organization.
+- Set an optimal investment strategy that takes into account the unique factors affecting your organisation.

 - Stay on top of market movements that affect portfolio allocations and react accordingly.